aweinstein/hrv-metrics/README.md

 # HRV-paper

-This is the repository for the paper "Effects of Detection Algorithms of the Electrocardiograms R wave in Heart Rate Variability Metrics" (tentative title).
+This is the repository for the paper "Effects of Detection Algorithms of the Electrocardiograms R wave in Heart Rate Variability Metrics."
+It contains all the necessary code to reproduce the paper's results.

-This repository contains all the corresponding code.
-It also includes other issues associated with the paper.ng code here.It also contains other issues associated with the paper.

 ## Databases